danneekim/typescript-holiday-csv/README.md

 #### **`npm run main`**: <br>
 > will create a **`csv/`** folder at the project's root directory.<br>
-> by default, generate a CSV file with information related to Austria's (AU) public holidays.<br>
+> by default, generate a CSV file with information related to Austria's (AT) public holidays.<br>

 # API Reference